a kick that runs along the ground rather than through the air

 The ball is held vertically, and dropped and kicked before it hits the ground, resulting in the ball spinning backwards end over end.

+It is the primary method of disposing the ball by foot.
 It is considered more accurate and easier to mark than a regular punt kick, which is held flat and does not spin in the air.
 Jack Dyer, aka Captain Blood, is generally credited with inventing the drop punt during his playing days with the Richmond Football Club.

 dummy